Minimizing False-Positive Attributions in Explanations of Non-Linear Models: Experimental details

 \subsection{Hyperparameter optimization}

 \paragraph{Optimization procedure.} We perform Bayesian optimization with the Tree-of-Parzen Estimators (TPE) algorithm \cite{TPE} as implemented in the \texttt{hyperopt} package \cite{hyperopt}.
-Each run consists of 200 trials; during every trial the candidate configuration is evaluated on the validation set and the mean Earth Mover’s Distance (EMD) between the normalized explanation and the ground-truth mask is minimized.
+Each run consists of 200 trials; during every trial, the candidate configuration is evaluated on the validation set, and the mean Earth Mover’s Distance (EMD) between the normalized explanation and the ground-truth mask is minimized.

-\paragraph{Locally linear methods.} LIME and PatternLocal are tuned independently.
-PatternLocal optimizes the three parameters listed in \autoref{tab:all_hyperparameters} and the LIME parameters, yielding four variables in total.
+\paragraph{Locally linear methods.} LIME and {PatternLocal} are tuned independently. {PatternLocal} optimizes the three parameters listed in \autoref{tab:all_hyperparameters} and the LIME parameters, yielding four variables in total.

-\paragraph{Baseline methods.} For filter-based methods (Laplace, Sobel) and several XAI methods (Saliency, DeepLift, GuidedBackprop) we run with their default implementations.
-Integrated Gradients and GradientShap possess modest search spaces that cover the step count, integration scheme, and, for GradientShap, the noise characteristics.
+\paragraph{Baseline methods.} We run with their default implementations for filter-based methods (Laplace, Sobel) and several XAI methods (Saliency, DeepLift, GuidedBackprop).
+Integrated Gradients and GradientShap have modest search spaces that cover the step count, integration scheme, and, for GradientShap, the noise characteristics.